 When it comes to creating planners, there are two main options: digital or printed planners.
 The good news is that with Affinity Publisher, you don’t have to choose one over the other!
 You can create one planner that works for both scenarios with just the click of a checkbox.

 Digital planners offer endless possibilities for customization, with zoomable writing surfaces and drag-and-drop stickers that allow you to unleash your creativity.
-With Affinity Publisher, you can easily create hyperlinked tabs that let you navigate your planner just like a traditional planner.

 Printed planners, on the other hand, offer the satisfaction of writing directly onto paper and don’t require digital tools like expensive Apple Pencils and an iPad.
 I must admit I like both.